The New2Neuropsychology (N2N) Mission

 Pronouns: she/her

 Libby DesRuisseaux is a doctoral student at the University of Utah working under the mentorship of Dr. Yana Suchy.
 She graduated from Tufts University in 2018 and worked as a clinical research coordinator for 2 years in an Alzheimer’s Disease clinical trial unit at Massachusetts General Hospital during her gap years.
 Libby’s current research focuses on executive functioning and daily functioning in older adults, particularly on intra-individual variability as an indicator of subtle cognitive weakness.
 She is passionate about her service work, particularly in supporting students from underrepresented and minoritized backgrounds in their pursuit of a career in neuropsychology.
-Libby also serves as a Co-Chair of the AACN Relevance 2050 Student Pipeline Subcommittee.
+Libby also serves as a Co-Chair of the AACN Relevance 2050 Student Pathways Subcommittee.

 In her free time, Libby loves to hike, ski, read, travel, and spend time with friends and family.

-Leah Talbert, M.S.
+Leah Talbert, MS

 N2N Treasurer